rohanagarwal/slate/source/index.html.md

 request_id | Auto-generated, unique request identifier

 ## Poll County Search Request
-Using the request_id, poll VDS to get the results of the request.
-If VDS has not completed the request, the status of the request is returned.
+Using the request_id, poll Veridata to get the results of the request.
+If Veridata has not completed the request, the status of the request is returned.

 ```python
 import requests